FRCBS/iron_levels_of_blood_donors/src/index.md

 ##### Model comparison

-We use LOO (leave-One-OUt cross validation).
+We use LOO (Leave-One-Out cross validation).
 We compare a restricted model without Ferritin as a predictor and a full model with Ferritin as a predictor.

 ``` r
 ordinal_fit_restricted <- brm(formula = self_perceived_health ~ age + BMI +  log_CRP + smoking + don_ct   +